 Causes of Pain

 A variety of conditions can cause intense pain in your abdomen while you are pregnant.
 Many have nothing to do with your pregnant state.
-Kidney stones, bladder infections, bowel obstructions, appendicitis and food poisoning can produce abdominal pain.
+Kidney stones, bladder infections, bowel obstructions, appendicitis and food poisoning, can produce abdominal pain.
 Obstetrical problems, such as an ectopic pregnancy, miscarriage and placental abruption, can cause you to experience severe pain.

 Some women notice sharp pains or cramps when the fertilized egg implants in the uterus.
 You might experience this symptom shortly before your expected period.
-This pain normally lasts only a day or two.
+This pain lasts typically only a day or two.
 Abdominal pains during the first three months can warn of a miscarriage.
 After this time, your pain can indicate preterm labor.
 Pain during the second trimester can be a sign of stretching ligaments, while pain near the end of your pregnancy can signal the separation of the placenta from your uterus.
-Pain that is unrelated to your pregnancy can occur at anytime.
+Pain that is unrelated to your pregnancy can occur at any time.